 Emotion-oriented coping was predicted by puberty, drinking behavior, negative emotions, and urgency.
 Lower task-oriented coping was predicted by alcohol drinking behavior, low conscientiousness, and urgency.

-Alcohol drinking problems, along with dysfunctional coping strategies, have been linked to negative outcomes including social dysfunction, delinquency, and “increased current and future risk for physical harm, sexual assault, and death.”1
+Alcohol drinking problems, along with dysfunctional coping strategies, have been linked to negative outcomes including social dysfunction, delinquency, and “increased current and future risk for physical harm, sexual assault, and death.”
+1

-Because of serious consequences associated with problem drinking in teenage years, it is crucial to develop a better appreciation of how drinking habits at a younger age develop and change as children enter their teens.
+Because of serious consequences associated with problem drinking in the teenage years, it is crucial to develop a better appreciation of how drinking habits at a younger age develop and change as children enter their teens.
 Based on the current research and previous findings, the development of drinking problems appears to involve a complex interaction between behavior and personality development.

 While it is practically impossible to change certain factors (e.g., puberty onset), other factors may be more amenable to change.
 For example, one solution to preventing drinking problems is to delay drinking onset.
 How?
 By teaching young people more effective coping skills.

 Whatever the source of emotionality (e.g., early puberty, personality traits), teaching young people effective coping behaviors and planning skills can help them better manage their feelings of distress.
-In response to feelings of distress, instead of rash actions (including self-harm, drinking alcohol, and doing drugs) they can use more effective ways of coping.
+In response to feelings of distress, instead of rash actions (including self-harm, drinking alcohol, and doing drugs), they can use more effective ways of coping.

 Some examples of effective coping strategies are: